Planting Sustainable Practices at University Centers

 - University Centers participates in a campus battery-recycling program.

-- Water-filling stations are available in the Theatre Lobby, Price Center East atrium, and Espresso Roma.
+- Water-filling stations are available in the Price Center West Theater Lobby, West Ballroom Foyer, Price Center East Atrium, 3rd level, 4th level, and Porter’s Pub.

 - Synthetic turf made from recycled materials covers the grass inlays on the Triton Steps to eliminate water use and gas mowing.